Hormone Replacement Therapy (HRT)

 With Superdrug Online Doctor, you can order a prescription for HRT treatment if you've never used it before after a doctor has reviewed it to make sure it's suitable for you.
 Or, you can order a repeat prescription if you're currently receiving treatment.

 After placing your order, our doctors will determine whether the treatment you've selected is still the best option for you.
-Once your order has been approved, you will get your prescription in the post.

-Your Superdrug Online Doctor prescription allows you to buy your HRT medication at any pharmacy in Ireland.
+Once your order has been approved, you you can collect it from a pharmacy of your choice within 2-3 hours.
+Your Superdrug Online Doctor prescription allows you to obtain your treatment at any pharmacy in Ireland.

 How it Works